leapcode/pysqlcipher/docs/hacking/index.rst

 Coding conventions
 ---------------------------------
 * pep8
-* pre-commit hook (more utils in docs/hooks folder)
+* Git messages should be informative.
+* There is a pre-commit hook ready to be used in the ``docs/hooks`` folder, alongside some other hooks to do autopep8 on each commit.

+.. include:: ../hooks/leap-commit-template.README
+   :literal:

 Pinning
 ----------------------------------